A Comprehensive Guide to the Gluten-Free Diet

 Bette Hagman (books)

-We have recently published the book How to Be Gluten-Free which provides an in-depth overview of the gluten-free diet.
+We published the book Gluten-Free For Beginners which provides an in-depth overview of the gluten-free diet.
 The book includes a 7 day meal plan, recipes, how to read ingredient labels to spot gluten, how to transition your kitchen to gluten-free, and much more.

 - University of Chicago Celiac Disease Center

 - University of Maryland Center for Celiac Research & Treatment